Last updated on June 14th, 2025 at 06:41 am

 Coursework and Practical Applications

-Courses cover epidemiology, health policy, community health, and biostatistics, emphasizing practical applications.
+Courses cover epidemiology, health policy, community health, and biostatistics, with an emphasis on practical applications.

 Pros and Cons